Surveillance art: Post modern

-The terrorist attacks of September 11, 2001 sparked a new wave of American surveillance of bodies.
+The terrorist attacks of September 11, 2001, sparked a new wave of American surveillance of bodies.
 This was primarily a form of electronic information gathering—monitoring of phones and email, Internet use, tracking and tracing of cell phones and GPS units.
 In certain instances, the detaining and/or monitoring of U.S. citizens of various ethnicities compounded the already growing debate on the violation of civil liberties.
-In July 2006, Ms. Mary DeRosa, a Senior Fellow of the Center for Strategic and International Studies, testified at a congressional hearing on the Foreign Intelligence Surveillance Act.
+In July 2006, Mary DeRosa, a Senior Fellow of the Center for Strategic and International Studies, testified at a congressional hearing on the Foreign Intelligence Surveillance Act.
 At this point, different organizations within the United States government had been applying separate acts to monitor perceived threats of foreign agents, sometimes at cross-purposes and with varying degrees of rights violation.

 DeRosa stated: "The national security agencies and their employees are charged with protecting the United States from harm.
 When faced with a decision about whether to take a step that invades liberties they will not always be able to judge whether it is the only way or the best way to address a problem -- or whether it is simply the easiest way."

 As homeland security issues forced questions of the infringement of civil liberties, the response of various practitioners of surveillance art questioned the notion of privacy.
 In one of the most notorious cases, the price of innocence and freedom seems to be the willing sacrifice of one's personal privacy.

 The case of Hasan Elahi has also addressed new technologies in surveillance: tracking and tracing of cell phones, the capabilities of GPS technology, and worldwide Internet access by both the observer and the observed.
 The relationship between the watcher and the body watched becomes an impetus to the artwork itself.

 Elahi has stated of his art: "Both quantitative and qualitative information is incorporated into my work, and the entire process results in translations and mistranslations between the physical and the virtual, between the body politic and the singular citizen.
 The mutual misunderstandings that inevitably occur provide the inertial energy for the continuing activity and effectiveness of the work."